 • forming an ad-hoc Working Group under the direction of Panel to assist in the development of the template.
-The Working Group was chaired by a member of h In November 2008, the Commission provided terms of reference to the Panel requiring it to conduct this review as required under clause 8.8.3 of the Rules.
+The Working Group was chaired by a member of the Panel and had representation from the National Generators Forum (NGF), the Clean Energy Council, Transmission Network Service Providers, the Australian Energy Regulator (AER) and the Australian Energy Market Operator (AEMO).